- 1 medium onion, chopped

 - Stir in vinegar.
 Serve in soup bowls; garnish each with cilantro and sour cream if desired.
 Yield: 8 servings (2 quarts).

 "This was very good.
 My husband doesn't like a lot of the ingredients that was in this but I thought I would give it a try anyway.
 He liked it a lot and said that this was one to make again.
 I did cut the spice in half like others suggested and it turned out perfect.
 Thanks so much!"

 "I added a can of baked beans and black beans for reasons I'm not sure of lol but it was yummy."

 "Unless really spicy is what you're after, I would leave out the cumin, decrease chili powder by half.
 I added a cup of frozen corn and 1 cup of salsa since I didn't have tomato sauce and 1/2 tsp salt."

-It's just a flavor enhancer. "mknuthCan anyone tell me what the idea is behind adding the vinegar?
+"[quote user="mknuth"]Can anyone tell me what the idea is behind adding the vinegar? [/quote] It's just a flavor enhancer. "